 The same is true in trading: you need to practice.
 We often talk about the similarities between trading and competitive sports in order to drill this idea.
-When a basketball player isn’t in a game, they are spending most of their time practicing and working on their own or with coaches.
+When basketball players are not in a game, they spend most of their time practicing and working on their own or with coaches.
 Most of the time invested in the pursuit of this career is spent practicing.

 Trading is this type of profession.
-You have to realize it’s not a technical job where you come and simply react to situations in a satisfactory manner.
+You have to realize it’s not a technical job where you come and simply react to situations satisfactorily.
 You cannot be average in trading.
 You have to be perfect and trained for every possible scenario.
 For perfection, you need to practice.

-This is key to training your eye and mind in order to quickly recognize and act on patterns.
+This is key to training your eye and mind in order to recognize and act on patterns quickly.
 Pattern recognition is an important skill that should be so ingrained in your vision that you spot things without even thinking.
-It’s also important that you’re able to recognize false patterns so you don’t fall into traps the market sets for you.
+It’s also important that you’re able to recognize false patterns, so you don’t fall into traps the market sets for you.

-The goal of this type of learning is to know when there is an opportunity available so you can capitalize on it quickly.
+This type of learning aims to know when there is an opportunity available so you can capitalize on it quickly.
 Do this even if you think you’ve mastered your technique.
 We can bet that during your trading sessions, you could be more efficient.

 This is the goal: more efficiency and more profit.

 This component also needs a ton of practice.

 A very helpful tool is to maintain an emotional diary while you’re trading.
 During trading times, write down how you feel while in different situations that the market puts you in.
 Try to write down your reaction as well and how you interpreted it at the moment.

 After the trade or session is over, go back and write down how you remember it.
 Compare the real-time notes to the reflection notes.
 If there are differences, find out what the right behavior should have been.